chrishan/ansible-mesos-playbook/README.md

 There are a variety of tweaks you can make to this playbook for your needs.

 * Don't want Marathon, Consul or HAProxy?
 Simply remove roles from mesos_primaries.yml
 * Don't want to overload the primaries?
 Simply add new groups and remap roles appropriately.

+### verifying installation
+* try access the mesos console at http://<master-ip>:5050 (where <master-ip> is any of the master IP addresses)

 ### Troubelshooting